KikuchiSayaka/ai_meme_generator_agent_api/README.md

    - Enter your API keys in the sidebar (if not using .env)
    - Type your meme idea and click "Generate Meme 🚀"

-## How It Works

-1. **Input your idea**: Describe the meme concept you want to create
-2. **Template Selection**: AI analyzes your idea and selects the best meme template
-3. **Caption Generation**: Creates 2 different caption variations
-4. **Humor Evaluation**: AI evaluates both options and selects the funniest
-5. **Meme Creation**: Generates the final meme using Imgflip API

 ### Example Workflow

 ```